adobe-fonts/vffirst-source-serif/README.md

 4. After a successful build output will be in the `target/VAR` subdirectory

+# AFDKO 5.0.0b15

+The AFDKO release that can build these sources is fully-featured but experimental.
+The current (at the time of writing) 4.0.1 release of AFDKO is built from C-language sources for separate programs packaged in a somewhat idiosyncratic way.
+Virtually all of the code for the 5.0.0b15 release has been ported to at least low-level C++ and much of it is fully ported to modern, object-based C++.
+It is intended to do all of what 4.0.1 does, and passes our automated test suite, but there may still be bugs.
+We do not recommend building fonts intended for publication with the new code until it is included in a "standard" release.

 # Help or Advice

 If you have questions about this repository or are having trouble